Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Is the lease unlimited?**
     Look for an unlimited (*unbefristet*) contract.
 A short-term lease means that you must move again in a few months.
 [Short-term leases are often illegal](/guides/housing-scams#temporary-leases).
 - [ ] **What is included?**
-    Most apartments come with nothing.
+    Most apartments come empty.
 No furniture, appliances, curtains or light fixtures. [[WG]]s might come with most of what you need.
 Furnished apartments come with everything, but they are expensive.
     - **Electricity**
         Is hot water included in your warm rent?
 If the building has central water heating, it's usually included in your *[[Nebenkosten]]*.
 If the apartment has a [tankless water heater](https://en.wikipedia.org/wiki/Tankless_water_heating) (*Durchlauferhitzer*), hot water is not included.[^3] Your *Nebenkosten* are lower, but your electric bills are higher.
     - **Kitchen**
         Is the kitchen (counter, sink, stove, fridge) included?
 Apartments *mit [[Einbauküche]]* include a kitchen.
 Sometimes, you must buy the kitchen from the previous tenant at a ridiculous price.
 [It's a common scam.](/guides/housing-scams#buy-the-furniture-to-get-the-flat)
 - [ ] **How is the housing company?**
     Search for reviews of your landlord or housing company (*[[Hausverwaltung]]*).
-You might find a really bad landlord or a [housing scam](/guides/housing-scams).
+It could be a really bad landlord or a [housing scam](/guides/housing-scams).
 - [ ] **Neubau or Altbau?**
-    New buildings (*Neubau*) are often quieter and better insulated.
+    New buildings (*Neubau*) are usually quieter and better insulated.
 They have concrete walls and floors.
-You hear your neighbours less.
-Old buildings (*Altbau*) often look nicer: high ceilings, hardwood floors, and a lot more charm.
+Old buildings (*Altbau*) have more charm with their high ceilings and hardwood floors.
 - [ ] **Which floor?**
-    - **Top floor**
-        These apartments are quieter; you hear traffic, and there are no neighbours above you.
-They get more sunlight.
-They are hotter in the summer, especially old apartments with bad insulation.[^12] Ask if they improved the insulation in the recent years.
-If you live in the attic (*Dachgeschoß*), the walls are at an angle, so the apartment can feel smaller.
+    - **Top floor apartments** are quieter; you hear traffic less, and there are no neighbours above you.
+They get more sunlight, but they are hotter in the summer, especially old apartments with bad insulation.[^12] Ask if they improved the insulation in the recent years.
+Attic apartments (*Dachgeschosswohnung*) feel smaller because of [angled walls and wooden beams](/images/dachgeschosswohnung-berlin.jpg).
-    - **Upper floors**
-        These apartments get more sunlight.
+    - **Upper floor apartments** get more sunlight.
 There is less traffic noise.
 Check if there is an elevator.
-    - **Lower floors, ground floor**
-        Lower floors are darker and louder.
+    - **Lower floors and ground floor appartments** are darker and louder.
 Break-ins can happen.
 Neighbours can see inside your apartment.[^13] Some ground floor apartments have a garden.
 - [ ] **Street or courtyard?**
     Which side is the apartment on?
 On the street side, you hear traffic more.
 On the courtyard side, you hear other neighbours more.
 The courtyard side gets less sun.
 - [ ] **Storage and parking**